Dorian210/treeIDW/README.md

 ## Examples

 Several example scripts demonstrating the usage of **treeIDW** are available in the `examples/` directory.
-These examples cover topics such as:
+These include:

-- Basic IDW interpolation
+- **Graphical Demonstration:** A visualization of a square domain with a rotating vector field.
+The field is propagated to multiple internal points and plotted for intuitive understanding.
-- Utilizing parallel processing for enhanced performance
+- **Large-Scale Computation:** A more computationally intensive example where a scalar field is propagated from 1,000 boundary nodes to 1,000,000 internal nodes, showcasing the efficiency of the KD-tree selection.
-- Fine-tuning weight thresholds to ignore less influential nodes
+- **Logo Generation:** A unique example illustrating the process of creating the treeIDW logo.
+The logo consists of the letters "IDW" represented as a vector field, which is then propagated onto a 2D meshgrid to generate the final design.

 ## Documentation